SICM Food Program:

 The pantry is open Monday, Wednesday, Thursday, and Friday each week, from 9:00 AM until capacity is met, and also on the last Thursday of the month for Mass Distribution.
 Occasionally help is needed on other days, as well.
 Consider working during your school vacations or if you have mornings free.
 Volunteer once a month, once a week, or whatever fits your schedule.

-Last summer SICM served children and youth at 22 locations across the city, including at several of the city’s parks, including Quackenbush, Jerry Burrell, Central, Hillhurst, Wallingford, and Front Street Pool.
-Lunch was also provided at two of the city’s municipal housing locations: Yates Village and Steinmetz Homes.
-Our church sites included Faith United Methodist Church (Eastern & Brandywine), Trinity Lutheran Church (Central State Street cluster, Furman Street), Friendship House (955 State Street), Mt.
-Olivet (Strong Street), Faith Deliverance Tabernacle (Ostrander St.), and two new church sites: Christian Empowerment Center (Chrisler Ave.), and State Street Presbyterian Church (Catherine and State Streets).
-Our remaining sites are: the Schenectady Public Library (Clinton St.), and the Hamilton Hill Arts Center (Schenectady St.) Also new last summer was a site at the Schenectady Museum (miSci) on Nott Terrance, as well as a mobile site that traveled to different locations around the city.
+Last summer SICM served children and youth at more than 30 locations across the city, including at several of the city’s parks, including Steinmetz, Quackenbush, Jerry Burrell, Central, Hillhurst, Woodlawn and Wallingford.
+Lunch was also provided at three of the city’s municipal housing locations: Yates Village, MacGathan Townhouses, and Steinmetz Homes.
+School sites include Lincoln Elementary (2 Robinson St.) and MLK School (918 Stanley St.).
+Our church sites included Faith United Methodist Church (Eastern & Brandywine), Trinity Lutheran Church (Central State Street cluster, Furman Street), Friendship House (955 State Street), and State Street Presbyterian Church (Catherine and State Streets), Mt.
+Olivet (Wendell Ave.), Faith Deliverance Tabernacle (Ostrander St.), Bellevue Reformed (2000 Broadway) and Bethel AME (540 Mumford St.), Christ Centered Unity Missionary Baptist (113 S. Brandywine Ave.), First Reformed Church of Schenectady (8 North Church St.), New Bethel Church of God in Christ (2020 Broadway), New Day Christian Empowerment Center (1259 Chrisler Ave.), Refreshing Spring Church of God in Christ (327 Georgetta Dix Plaza), and The Bridge Christian Church (735 Crane Street).
+Our remaining sites are: the Schenectady Public Library (Clinton St.), the Hamilton Hill Arts Center (Schenectady St.), and Schenectady Museum (miSci) on Nott Terrance, as well as two mobile units that traveled to 15 different locations around the city.
+Other sites operated in partnership with, but not by, SICM.

-In 2012, we averaged serving more than 700 kids a day, and that number jumped to 1,100 a day in 2013.
+In 2015, we averaged serving more than 1,500 kids a day.
 Over 650 volunteers from 66 congregations, non-profit groups and businesses served the meals and interacted with the children.

-If you are interested in volunteering for the Summer Lunch Program, please contact Allison Williams at 374-2683.
+If you are interested in volunteering for the Summer Lunch Program, please contact the SICM Office after March 1 at 374-2683.

-High school and college youth may participate in summer internships at SICM, working in a variety of areas and programs, including Summer Lunch and the Emergency Food Pantry.
-Often interns are sponsored by local SICM congregations.
-For more information, see the Summer Programs tab under SICM Programs on the sidebar, or contact Janet Mattis at email@example.com or 374-2683.
-Applications and position descriptions are usually posted to the website in February.
+High school and college youth may participate in summer internships at SICM, working in a variety of areas and programs, including the Emergency Food Pantry, Summer Camp, and Home Furnishings.
+Most interns are sponsored by local SICM congregations.
+For more information, see the Summer Programs tab under SICM Programs on the website, or contact Janet Mattis at email@example.com or 374-2683.
+Applications and position descriptions are usually posted to the website in early February.